christianbernier/physicsnotes/notes/quantum-mechanics/simple-harmonic-oscillator.md

 ### Uncertainties

-The resulting uncertainties for this sitaution are as follows:
+The resulting uncertainties for this situation are as follows:

 $$\Delta x=\sqrt{\hbar/2m\omega_0}\newline\Delta p\sqrt{\hbar\omega_0m/2}$$